rfaita/iot-infra/README.md

-# Iot-product
+# One Architecture to a IoT Ingestion / Report System

+The following picture represent the main architecture of the system

 ## Big Picture

 ![alt BigPicture](images/iot.png)

-# Service
+The architecture basiclly have two main areas:

-## Edge Service
+## Ingestion

+The ingestion is responsible to consume the data sent from assets(sensor, cars, iot devices in general).
+He use the mqtt protocol to receive data and is divided in three services:

+### Edge / Ingestion service

-This service is responsible for recieve the information incoming across the devices, the service use the **mqtt** protocol to recive messages, the format of the message MUST be JSON, with the following minimum payload:
+The main responsability of this service is consume the data send to **mqtt broker** and verify whether the information is valid to send it to the **Time series persistent service**.
+The service use a **mqtt broker**, the incoming message will be sent in JSON, with the following example of payload:

 ```json
 {